StrasburgVirginia Civil War Campsite

 along the old road were soldiers have marched.

-Found 17 Civil war musket bullet near and in stone wall at Antietam March 28, 2009
+Found 17 Civil war musket bullet near and in stone wall at Antietam

-ROLLBACK FARM: Used as a Field Hospital
+FARM was Used as a Field Hospital

 During the battle of Antietam September 17, 1862